donovan6000/M33-Linux/README.md

 <br>
 The parameters that can be provided when running this program are as follows:
 <br>
-m3d-linux -v -p -w -t -b -l -f -r firmware.rom -c -i input.gcode -s -o output.gcode -e -d
+Usage: m3d-linux -v -c -p -w -t -b -l -f -x -r firmware.rom -a -i input.gcode -s -o output.gcode -e -d

 -v | --validation: Use validation pre-processor